cafjs/caf_dcinabox/README.md

 ```
 Login with a browser for user `foo`, password `bar`, and URL `http://root-launcher.vcap.me`.

 Create a gadget CA instance to manage the device `device1` using the main menu.
-The application owner is `root`, local name `gadget`, and CA name `device1`.
-Choose the target application `root-hellorpi`.
+The application publisher is `root`, application name `gadget`, and CA name `device1`.
+Choose the target application name `root-hellorpi` and press the `update` button.
+Ignore the `No token` warning, the token propagates with the next step.

 Create another CA instance, but this time for the application: owner `root`, local name `hellorpi`, and CA name `device1`, i.e., the previous device name.